acmiyaguchi/lua_tdigest/README.md

 Lua t-digest library
 ====================
-The [https://github.com/tdunning/t-digest/blob/master/docs/t-digest-paper/histo.pdf](t-digest construction algorithm) uses a variant of 1-dimensional k-means clustering to product a data structure that is related to the Q-digest, which can be used to estimate quantiles.
+The [t-digest construction algorithm](https://github.com/tdunning/t-digest/blob/master/docs/t-digest-paper/histo.pdf) uses a variant of 1-dimensional k-means clustering to product a data structure that is related to the Q-digest, which can be used to estimate quantiles.
 The error bound of t-digest is relative to the quantile and has higher accuracy when computing quantiles for very small *q* or for *q* near 1.
 The accuracy/size tradeoff is controlled by a single parameter.

 ## Installation